Manchester United suffer eighth EPL defeat

-Charlie Adam scores brace as Stoke City sink United 2-1 on a windy evening at Britannia Stadium
+Charlie Adam scores a brace as Stoke City sink EPL defending champions Manchester United 2-1 on a windy evening at Britannia Stadium on Saturday

 Stoke-On-Trent (United Kingdom): Charlie Adam scored twice to secure a 2-1 win for Stoke City and further hinder Manchester United's hopes of qualifying for next season's Champions League on Saturday.

 Stoke City's Charlie Adam celebrates after scoring the opening goal against Manchester United on Saturday.
 Pic/Getty Images

 Despite United manager David Moyes starting with Robin van Persie, Wayne Rooney and record signing Juan Mata together for the first time, the champions suffered their eighth Premier League defeat of the season at a windswept Britannia Stadium.

 Moyes could curse his luck after injuries to Jonny Evans and Phil Jones and a fortunate opener for Stoke, but another below-par display saw his side lose further ground on their top-four rivals.